-Course offerings in anthropology provide students with a basic introduction to concepts and principles of physical anthropology, archeology and cultural anthropology.
-Regular course offerings include an emphasis on North American Indian cultures and archaeology.
+The department also offers courses in anthropology providing students with a basic introduction to concepts and principles of physical anthropology, archeology and cultural anthropology.
+Regular course offerings include an emphasis on

+North American Indian cultures and archaeology.
 Other courses deal with anthropological methods and theory.

 The Department of Sociology offers B.A. and B.S. degrees in general sociology and applied sociology.
 The general sociology degree provides students the opportunity to obtain a strong liberal arts degree with a maximum number of electives, and provides a good base for pursuing a professional or graduate degree in sociology and in several other fields of study.
-The applied options (Corrections/ Juvenile Treatment; Population/Environment/Resource Allocation; Social Gerontology; and Social Sciences) provide practical experience for work in research data analysis, the helping professions, and fields dealing with social problems, and business and industry.
+The applied options focus on social and criminal justice, environmental issues, social gerontology and social and community services and provide practical experience for work in a variety of settings.